Mivik/prpr/README.md

 fixAspectRatio: (bool, forces to keep the aspect ratio specified in chart) (default: false)
 interactive: (bool, whether the GUI is interactive) (default: true)
 lineLength: (float, half the length of the judge line) (default: 6)
+multipleHint: (bool, whether to highlight notes with the same time) (default: true)
 offset: (float, global chart offset) (default: 0)
 particle: (bool, should particle be enabled or not) (default: false)
 speed: (float, the speed of the chart) (default: 1)